 Animals will only reluctantly change their pattern of movement, and places of familiarity provide them with security.
 This “home” aspect is very important to the animal and provides a focus of safety within the territory.
-Some animals which escape their confinement within the Sanctuary will return to their enclosure (“territory”) if given the option.

 The territory is an important possession which may be aggressively defended against conspecific intruders, and to a lesser degree or not at all against other species.
 The closer species are related to each other, the more likely it is for territorial disputes to occur.